The most physically demanding position on the field belongs to catchers. They have a tough job, and there is risk in playing the position.

 On to our Top Picks!

-All of the major Baseball equipment brands manufacture catcher's helmets, yet not all helmets are created equal.
+All of the major equipment brands for baseball manufacture catcher's helmets, yet not all helmets are created equal.

 Here are our results.